NoharOSP/Perfect_Works_Build/README.md

 #### Gear equipment changes:

-- Serpent GWhip: Add 'Def Down' (to be included)
+- Serpent GWhip: Add 'Def Down'
-- BSnake GWhip: Add 'Power loss' (to be included)
+- BSnake GWhip: Add 'Power loss'
-- SBlood GWhip: Add 'Camera damage' (to be included)
+- SBlood GWhip: Add 'Camera damage'
-- Thor GWhip: +100 to +150, effect moved to CCracka GWhip (to be included)
+- Thor GWhip: +100 to +150, effect moved to CCracka GWhip
 - Magnetic Coat: Can be purchased at Shevat and Yggdrasil III (Disc 2)
 - Power Magic: Ether Amp +10 to +7.
 Can be purchased at the Anima Dungeons and Merkabah (first trip).